 Bio

-I received my undergraduate degree in Psychology at Reed College in Portland, Oregon, my doctorate in Psychology and Neuroscience at Princeton University and post-doctoral training in neuropsychiatric aspects of schizophrenia in the Department of Psychiatry at the University of Pennsylvania under the direction of Drs.
-Ruben and Raquel Gur.
-Before coming to Wesleyan I worked at the Schizophrenia Rehabilitation Program at The Institute of Living, a private psychiatric hospital in Hartford, CT., for seven years beginning as a staff neuropsychologist and was promoted to the role of Senior Research Scientist in 2005 (with a joint appointment in the Olin Neuropsychiatry Research Center there).
-Many of our studies continue to be conducted at T
+I grew up on the Upper West Side of New York City, and attended NYC public schools, including Stuyvesant HS.
+I moved to the west coast for college where I received my undergraduate degree in Psychology at Reed College in Portland, Oregon, then back to the east coast for my doctorate in Psychology and Neuroscience at Princeton University.
+My expertise in schizophrenia comes from post-doctoral training in neuropsychiatric aspects of schizophrenia in the Department of Psychiatry at the University of Pennsylvania (under the direction of Drs.
+Ruben and Raquel Gur).
+Before coming to Wesleyan I worked at the Schizophrenia Rehabilitation Program at The Institute of Living, a private psychiatric hospital in Hartford, CT (part of Hartford Hospital).
+Many of our studies continue to be conducted at The Institute.
+I arrived at Wesleyan in 2007 and I have continued my research on schizophrenia since that time.
+I am a licensed psychologist with a specialty in clinical neuropsychological assessment.